 If you're turning 65, you've probably got Medicare on your mind.
 It's federal health insurance that kicks in at 65, though you can get it earlier if you have a disability or kidney failure.

-Here's the breakdown: Part A handles hospital stays and nursing home care - and here's good news: most people don't pay a dime for it since you already paid into Medicare through taxes during your working years.
-Part B covers doctor visits and preventive stuff like screenings.
+Part A handles hospital stays and nursing home care.
+Most people don't pay a dime for it since you already paid into Medicare through taxes during your working years.
+Part B covers doctor visits and preventive services, such as screenings.
 This one costs $185 a month in 2025, though you'll pay more if you make more money.

 Already getting Social Security?
 You'll get both parts automatically when you turn 65.
-From there, you can tack on Part D for prescriptions.
+From there, you can add Part D for prescription coverage.
 Many people also buy Medigap to help with copays and deductibles.
-Or you can bundle everything with Medicare Advantage - these plans throw in dental and vision too.
+Alternatively, you can bundle everything with a Medicare Advantage plan, which includes dental and vision coverage as well.